Over 50 Years of Family Medicine and Community Health

 Over the last half-century, the department has grown with unprecedented speed.
 Some of our highlights include:

-Bringing the Program in Sexual Health to our department in 1977, allowing us to house one of the largest clinical, teaching, and research institutions in the world specializing in human sexuality
+- Bringing the Institute for Sexual and Gender Health to our department in 1977, allowing us to house one of the largest clinical, teaching, and research institutions in the world specializing in human sexuality

-Sponsoring 8 of the 11 family medicine residency programs in Minnesota
+- Sponsoring eight of the 11 family medicine residency programs in Minnesota, until June of 2022, and now seven of the 11 programs.

-Offering fellowships in Sports Medicine, Hospice and Palliative Medicine, Sexual Health, and Primary Care Behavioral Health
+- Offering fellowships in Sports Medicine, Hospice and Palliative Medicine, Sexual Health, Clinical Informatics, and Primary Care Behavioral Health

 Our graduates overwhelmingly choose to stay in Minnesota, serving 77% of the state’s counties as full-spectrum providers.
 Despite the continuing innovations throughout the decades, the DFMCH has remained firmly committed to providing full-spectrum, whole-person care to individuals, families, and communities, particularly those in underserved areas.